 - Process addiction treatment

 Don’t ignore the risk of your teen developing mental health issues because of social media.
 Get excessive technology use under control through professional treatment.
-Contact 866.300.5275 to learn more about social media and body image.
+Contact 866.300.5275 to learn more about social media and body image or to enroll in our disordered eating or social media addiction treatment program.